Thurston County assistance programs.

 Not everyone is able to get help.
 To be eligible for the Project Access program, families and patients must be 18-to-64 years of age, they can’t have health insurance or they are underinsured, and they also must have a limited income.
 Dial 360.493.4550, or get more on the Project Access health care program.

 This non-profit agency may be able to provide limited financial assistance for paying expenses such as rent, utilities, heating bills, and possible gas vouchers.
 A main goal is on helping the homeless in Thurston County, but they can also support others facing poverty.
+Whether single or married, support is available.
 Call for an intake appointment.
 City Gate is based in Olympia Washington and can be reached at (360) 705 - 0291, or read more City Gates Ministries.

 This is the local non-profit that may offer residents that largest number of options and assistance programs.